cyrilhenson/RegionalAR/README.md

 # RegionalAR
 RegionalAR is a medical imaging visualization tool for Meta Quest developed by Laurence Henson, MD.

-This privacy policy explains how the App handles your information.
+If you have questions about this privacy policy, please contact:
+Laurence Henson
+laurence.cyril.henson@gmail.com